Gruffel/Modular-Components/README.md

 - css.html is how the template loads a css file per feature/component per page, this has helped reduce file sizes and load times arounds CSS.
 (For more information regarding the success in this I reccomend this [Chome Developers - HTTP 203's video](https://youtu.be/3sMflOp5kiQ)

-To see what it is like in a complete template look to [Jekyll Template](https://github.com/Gruffel/Jekyll-Template).
+To see what it is like in a complete template look to [my Jekyll Template](https://github.com/Gruffel/Jekyll-Template).

+If you would like to learn more here is [my portfolio website](https://turtonic.com).